 What to buy – Wooden shoes, painted porcelain windmills, and Curacao Liqueur are island favorites for shopping.

 What to do – Curacao offers a huge variety of things to see and do.
 You can visit an ostrich farm, sea aquarium, spend time on the beach, check out the flamingos in the salt ponds, and so much more

 There are over 40 beaches on the island of Curacao ranging from white sand beaches to rocky pebbled beaches.
 All of the beaches are cove or lagoon beaches.
 You won’t find huge stretches of white sand beaches on this island.
 Many beaches charge a daily entrance fee.
 There is also a fee for chairs or palapas on many beaches.
 Most beaches are accessible by dirt roads but there is good signage telling you where to go.

 Curacao is a great island to rent a car because you can’t really get too lost.
 There is the main ring road and then side roads from there.
 You drive on the same side of the road as you do in the United States so you don’t have to worry about that.
 There are no highways on the island.
 Traffic is mainly stop and go with round-about to keep speed in check.

 Visit Christoffel National Park and see the natural wonders of Curacao.

 There are no regulations for painting your house in Curacao.
-You can paint your house any color that your choose or any pattern.
+You can paint your house any color that you choose or any pattern.

-Parrots, Parakeets, Crested CaraCara known locally as the Wadi Wadi bird and flamingos can be found on the island.
+Parrots, Parakeets, Crested Caracara is known locally as the Wadi Wadi bird and flamingos can be found on the island.

 The north side of the island is incredibly rugged with a lot of waves and wind.
 This is a beautiful area for exploring but probably not where you want to think about going swimming or spending the day relaxing.